-- Mathematically modeling the impact of task dropping on the success probability of other tasks behind the dropped one. - Developing a method to determine probablistic dropping and deferring thresholds in the pruning mechanism. - Proposing a method to dynamically engage task dropping in response to oversubscription in an HC system. - Developing a pruning-aware and a fairness-aware mapping heuristic for an HC system. - Analyzing the cost benefit of the pruning mechanism.
+- Mathematically modeling impact of task dropping on the probability of other tasks. - Developing a method to determine probabilistic dropping and deferring thresholds. - Proposing a method to engage task dropping in response to oversubscription. - Developing a pruning-aware and a fairness-aware mapping heuristic for an HC system. - Developing a generic pruning mechanism that can be applied to existing HC systems.

 Simulation results approve our hypotheses and show that the pruning mechanism can enhance robustness and the incurred cost.
-Importantly, the mechanism is more impactful under higher oversubscription levels.
-This paper is organized as follows.
-Section II situates this work in relation to existing literature.
-Section III establishes the problem and describes our system model.
-Then, Section V presents our proposed solution.
-Baseline heuristics are described in Section VI, along with the constraints and parameters of the experiment.
-Section VII presents and analyzes the simulation results.
-Finally, Section VIII concludes the paper and offers direction for future works.
+Importantly, the mechanism is more effective under higher oversubscription levels.
+This rest of this paper is organized as follows.
+Section 2 situates this work in relation to existing literature.
+Section 3 establishes the problem and describes our system model.
+Then, Section 5 presents theories for the probabilistic task pruning mechanisms.
+Section 6 summarizes the pruning mechanism and introduces two probabilistic-based mapping heuristics.
+Section 7 goes into detail on how to reduce the scheduling overhead when using probabilistic-based mapping heuristics and task pruning mechanisms.
+In Section 8, We describe baseline heuristics, along with the constraints and parameters of the experiment.
+Section 9 presents and analyzes the simulation results.
+Finally, Section 10 concludes the paper and offers direction for future works.